MEET THE TEAM

 Clinical Experience

-Dr. Schroeder has worked across a variety of mental health settings, including residential treatment facilities, inpatient hospitals, outpatient clinics, college counseling centers, and preschools.
+Dr. Schroeder has worked across a variety of mental health settings, including residential treatment facilities, inpatient hospitals, outpatient clinics, college counseling centers, military and law enforcement treatment facilities, and preschools.
 Before transitioning into full-time private practice, she also provided in-home behavioral services as a BCBA.
 These diverse experiences allow her to meet clients with compassion, adaptability, and a wide range of effective therapeutic tools.

 Community Engagement